 Conduct risk.
 The importance of the values of fairness, decency and transparency vis-à-vis the Bank's customer including the prevention of prohibited discrimination between customers constitutes, itself, a developing risk that is managed as an integral part of the management of compliance risk at the Bank.
-The Bank is constantly acting to assimilate these values in the spectrum of relevant processes, working to raise employee awareness regarding their importance and acts in improving the supporting work processes at the Bank.
+The Bank is constantly acting to assimilate these values in the spectrum of relevant processes and is working to raise employee awareness regarding their importance.